RotherOSS/otobo-docker/README.md

 ### Force a patchlevel upgrade

 Devel image are not upgraded automatically.
 But the upgrade can be forced.
-The caveat is that for reinstalling packages a running database is required.

-When packages do not have to be reinstalled.
+Note that this does not reinstall or upgrade the installed packages.

 * `docker-compose down` stop and remove the containers, named volumes are kept
 * `docker run -it --rm --volume otobo_opt_otobo:/opt/otobo otobo upgrade` force upgrade, skip reinstall
 * `docker-compose up` start again with the new images

-When the OTOBO packages must be reinstalled.

-* `docker-compose down` stop and remove the containers, named volumes are kept
-* `docker-compose up` run with the new containers, but opt_otobo was not upgraded
-* `docker stop otobo_web_1`
-* `docker run -it --rm --volume otobo_opt_otobo:/opt/otobo --network otobo_default otobo:local upgrade_reinstall` force upgrade
-* `docker start otobo_web_1`

 ### An example workflow for restarting with a new installation